-Nikon D100 versus Nikon D3400
+Nikon D100 vs D3400

 The Nikon D100 and the Nikon D3400 are two digital cameras that were announced, respectively, in February 2002 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D100 has a resolution of 6 megapixel, whereas the D3400 provides 24 MP.
+The D100 has a resolution of 6 megapixels, whereas the D3400 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is notably smaller (27 percent) than the Nikon D100.
 Moreover, the D3400 is substantially lighter (43 percent) than the D100.
 In this context, it is worth noting that neither the D100 nor the D3400 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.

 Concerning battery life, the D100 gets 370 shots out of its EN-EL3 battery, while the D3400 can take 1200 images on a single charge of its EN-EL14a power pack.